What is a Stent

 What are the different types of conventional stents?

-- Permanent Polymer: In this type of stent, the polymer stays on the stent permanently, even after all the drug has been released.
+- Permanent Polymer: In case of permanent polymer coated DES, the polymer always remains on the stent, even after the entire drug is released.

-The doctor may prefer a BMS or a DES on the basis of unique needs of each patient and case parameters.
-Each type of stents has its inherent advantages and drawbacks which should be discussed well in advance with the doctor.
-For example, A DES cannot be used in you in the following cases: 1) You are allergic to the drug, the polymer or metal (stainless steel, platinum, chromium, cobalt, etc) used in the stent.
-2) You cannot tolerate anti-clotting or anti-platelet drugs.
-3) You have a blockage that does not permit proper stent placement.
-4) Your doctor feels you are not suitable for stent placement for a a particular clinical reason.
+The doctor may select a BMS or a DES based on the individual requirements of each patient and case parameters.
+Each stent type carries its intrinsic merits and demerits which are generally debated well in advance with the doctor.
+For example, A DES cannot be preferred in the conditions listed below: 1) Allergy to the drug, the polymer or metal (stainless steel, platinum, chromium, cobalt, etc.) composition in the stent.
+2) Hypersensitivity to the drugs given to prevent blood clotting.
+3) A blockage that disallows proper stent placement.
+4) The doctor is of the opinion that the patient is not suitable for placement of stent due to an underlying medical condition.

 Harms/Risks of Stenting